bogdanspn/wp-iconfinder-portfolio/README.md

 * Integration with Social Media sharing
 * Allow site users to view all icons in an iconset
 * Update for better SEO
-* Add preview_size shortcode attr
 * Show all valid shortcode params in settings panel
-* Show Iconset and IconSetCollection IDs in plugin settings panel
+* Show Iconset and Collection IDs in plugin settings panel
+* Add "Test API credentials" to Iconfinder Porfolio settings page

 ## Changelog